reactjs/react.dev/content/warnings/invalid-hook-call-warning.md

 ## Duplicate React

-In order for Hooks to work, `react` import from your application code needs to resolve to the same module as the `react` import from inside the `react-dom` package.
+In order for Hooks to work, the `react` import from your application code needs to resolve to the same module as the `react` import from inside the `react-dom` package.

 If these `react` imports resolve to two different exports objects, you will see this warning.
 This may happen if you **accidentally end up with two copies** of the `react` package.